-- Department for Education's statutory guidance publications for schools and local authorities, including: - Working Together to Safeguard Children (2018) - Keeping children Safe in Education (June 2023) - Designated teacher for looked-after and previously looked-after children (2018) - Human Rights Act (1998) and Equality Act (2010), including the Public Sector Equality Duty - Data Protection Act (2018) and UK GDPR - Prevent Duty Guidance (2015) - Derby and Derbyshire Multi-agency Safeguarding Children procedures
+- Department for Education's statutory guidance publications for schools and local authorities, including: - Working Together to Safeguard Children (2023) - o Keeping Children Safe in Education (May 2024) - o Designated teacher for looked-after and previously looked-after children (2018) - Human Rights Act (1998) and Equality Act (2010), including the Public Sector Equality Duty - Data Protection Act (2018) and UK GDPR - Prevent Duty Guidance (2023) and The Prevent duty: safeguarding learners vulnerable to radicalisation (2023) - Derby and Derbyshire Multi-agency Safeguarding Children procedures

-Safeguarding is not just about protecting children from deliberate harm, neglect, or failure to act, it relates to broader aspects of care and education.
+Safeguarding is not just about protecting children from deliberate harm, neglect, exploitation or failure to act, it relates to broader aspects of care and education.
 This policy therefore complements and supports a range of other school policies, such as:

 - Children's health and safety and well-being, including their mental health - Behaviour policy, including how we engage learners struggling to engage in school, mental health and behaviour, acceptable and non-acceptable behaviours, how we prevent and respond to bullying including cyber bullying, prejudiced based and discriminatory bullying and child-on-child abuse.
-This policy also outlines the school's screening, searching, and confiscating powers and how they will be used safely, proportionately, and appropriately. - Reduced timetables, suspension, and permanent exclusion - Use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs (SEN) or disabilities and equality duties - School attendance, including children who are absent from education particularly on repeat occasions and/or prolonged periods or go missing from education, home, or care - Meeting the needs of learners with medical conditions - Providing first aid - Educational visits - Intimate care and emotional well-being - Online safety, including use of mobile and smart technology, online safety at school and at home and other associated issues, including sharing nudes and semi-nudes, use of mobile phones/devices in school, appropriate filtering and monitoring, and how children can be kept safe from terrorist and extremist materials - Safer recruitment and selection, including single central record - Staff behaviour (code of conduct), including low level concerns, managing allegations against staff, including supply staff, contractors and volunteers incorporating 'duty to refer' and whistleblowing, acceptable use of technologies/mobile devices, staff/learner relationships and communications, including the use of social media - School security and visitors - Agreement for visiting speakers - SEND annual information report - Relationships education (RE) and health education (physical and mental well-being) - Communications - Complaints procedure - Information sharing - Whistleblowing
+This policy also outlines the school's screening, searching, and confiscating powers and how they will be used safely, proportionately, and appropriately. - Staff, learner, and visitor acceptable use policy/agreements (AUP), as part of the school cyber awareness plan CC Children's AUP CC Parents AUP CC Staff, Governors and Volunteers AUP CC Visitors and Volunteers AUP - Use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs and/or or disabilities (SEND) and equality duties - School attendance, including unexplainable and/or persistent absences from education, not in receipt of fulltime education or go missing from education, home, or care - Suspension and permanent exclusion - Meeting the needs of learners with medical conditions

+- Providing first aid

+- Educational visits

+- Intimate care

+- Emotional well-being

+- Online safety, including use of mobile and smart technology, AI, online safety at school and at home and other associated issues, including sharing nudes and semi-nudes, use of mobile phones/devices in school, appropriate filtering and monitoring, and how children can be kept safe from terrorist and extremist materials

+- Safer recruitment and selection, including single central record

+- Staff behaviour (code of conduct), including low level concerns, managing allegations

+against staff, including supply staff, contractors and volunteers incorporating 'duty to refer'

+and whistleblowing, acceptable use of technologies/mobile devices, staff/learner

+relationships and communications, including the use of social media

+- School security and visitors

+- Agreement for visiting speakers

+- SEND annual information report

+- Relationships education (RE) and health education (physical and mental well-being)

+- Communications

+- Complaints procedure

+- Data protection policies and privacy notices, including record keeping and retention

+- Information sharing

+- Whistleblowing